What Are Occasional Invaders?

 Are occasional invaders dangerous?

 Most occasional invaders like silverfish, pillbugs, sowbugs, and earwigs are not dangerous.
 They will, however, invade homes in large numbers and are a nuisance to deal with.
 Other species of occasional invaders pose a bit more of a “danger” to people or our belongings.
 Crickets, for example, chew on and damage houseplants, clothing, furniture, and rugs.
-Millipedes have the ability to spray a “toxic” foul-smelling fluid to defend themselves and centipedes have the potential to deliver painful bites to people.
+Millipedes can spray a “toxic” foul-smelling fluid to defend themselves and centipedes have the potential to deliver painful bites to people.

 Why do I have an occasional invader problem?